Full Review 9-17-2017

 See my HexEdited Patches Help Document for information regarding custom tweaked exe's that where made to replace just the eaw.exe.

 See my FXEXE Patches Help Document for information regarding a v1.2 special effects version of EAW, that improves the game beyond this review.

-Also see my CodeGroup Patches Help Document for information regarding source code changes, new gameplay and modding features in version 1.28 and higher.
+Also see my CodeGroup Patches Help Document for information regarding source code changes, added game data, new gameplay and modding features, in community made versions, 1.28 and higher.

 European Air War's Credits;

 v1.1 Patch Credit - Special Thanks: The EAW Team would like to thank the following for their help and support in regards to the patch: Microprose U.K. QA team, Mike Dubose, Chrispy Bowling, Andrew Luckett, Gabe Turk, David Vandervoot, Mike Dunn, Rrevved, Andy Hess, Ravi "Raaavi!"
 Mehta, Karen Ffinch & Matt Ployhar.

 v1.2 Patch Credit - Special Thanks: to Chris (Coon), Brandon (Gamblin), Martin (?De Riso?), QA (?Quality Assurance?) and the Beta Testers for making 1.2 happen…